Children's services tenders scored under the highest scrutiny

 Keeping Children Safe in Education and Working Together to Safeguard Children set the framework, but tenders want to see how you implement it.
 Enhanced DBS checks with barred list checks are mandatory for regulated activity with children — but that is the baseline, not the differentiator.

 Lists DBS checks and references as the recruitment process.
 No detail on how safeguarding is embedded at each stage.
+No mention of overseas checks or Single Central Record audit process.

 If you have never had a safer recruitment failure, say so.
 If you have, explain what happened and what changed as a result.
 Evaluators trust honesty more than perfection.